Contrast-Security-OSS/GenerativeAIPolicy/cs-open-source-generative-ai-policy.md

 process\*.
 The only data that should be shared in an unapproved AI tool is data that is publicly available.

+**must:** Items marked with a must are a requirement.
+Non-compliance requires approved documentation of non-compliance through ${NON_COMPLIANCE_POLICY}

+**should:** Items marked with a should are a requirement.
+Non-compliance requires written business justification that can be produced upon request.
+This business justification is not required to be submitted through ${NON_COMPLIANCE_POLICY}

+**may:** Items marked with a may are explicitly permitted, even if they appear to violate another requirement.

 # Scope

 This policy applies to employees, contractors, consultants, temporary personnel, and other individuals working for or on behalf of \<ABC\>.
 This includes the personnel of third parties doing work on behalf of \<ABC\> or utilizing computing resources owned or managed by \<ABC\> or performing work using a \<ABC\> and/or customer and/or third-party email address. \<ABC\> has a Vendor Code of Conduct and corresponding Information Security and Privacy Policy that must be acknowledged by all third parties with access to \<ABC\> systems or data.